suamin/MedDistant19/README.md

 ### Download Abstracts

-First download the abstracts from 2019 and extract the texts from them with script:
+First, download the abstracts from 2019 and extract the texts from them with the script:

 ```bash
 cd ../scripts